FDABench: A Benchmark for Data Agents on Analytical Queries over Heterogeneous Data: EXPERIMENTS

 \textbf{Environment.} We implement all experiments in Python and conduct experiments on an Ubuntu Server equipped with dual AMD EPYC 9555 64-core processors, 2.2\,TB DDR4 RAM, and 5 NVIDIA H200 NVL GPUs.
 We utilize OpenRouter~\cite{openrouter} to provide model inference services for our benchmark evaluation.
-We use DeepSeek-V3~\cite{DBLP:journals/corr/deepseekv3} as the default inference model in Section~\ref{sec:effectiveness} and Section~\ref{sec:costefficiency}.
+We use DeepSeek-V3.2~\cite{deepseekv32} as the default inference model.

 \textbf{Evaluation Metrics.} Following typical data agent benchmarks~\cite{DBLP:conf/iclr/spider2, DBLP:conf/emnlp/spider1,bird, DBLP:conf/nips/agentboard}, we employ comprehensive evaluation metrics to assess both effectiveness and cost efficiency of each data agent method.
-For response quality evaluation, we utilize ROUGE-1 (R1) and ROUGE-L (RL)~\cite{lin-2004-rouge}, which capture n-gram and longest-sequence overlaps with gold references respectively.
-We also utilize Exact Match (EX) to assess the correctness of data agents on single-choice(EX\_SC) and multiple-choice(EX\_MC) tasks.
-Additionally, we follow agent benchmarks~\cite{DBLP:conf/nips/agentboard} to select Tool Recall (TR) for measuring the proportion of required tools correctly invoked, and Success Rate (SR) metrics, defined as the ratio of successfully executed tool calls to total tools.
-For cost-efficiency evaluation, we utilize data agent end-to-end inference latency(Lat.), external model call(Ext.Call), token cost(Cost), monetary cost, and reasoning tokens to measure data agents' performance across different dimensions.
+We assess effectiveness along three layers.
+For choice correctness, we utilize Exact Match (EX) on single-choice (EX\_SC) and multiple-choice (EX\_MC) tasks; a single EX score denotes the combined accuracy across both types.
+For rubric-based report scoring, we utilize Rubric Score (RS), a multi-dimensional weighted score assessing SQL accuracy, external knowledge integration, logical reasoning, and completeness (full rubric in the technical report~\cite{FDAbench}).
+For DAG-based reasoning trace and tool evaluation, we introduce Tool Orchestration Score (TOS), a DAG-based composite metric that evaluates tool invocation correctness with multi-path equivalence, and Tool F1 (TF) for measuring tool invocation precision and recall, complemented by Success Rate (SR), the ratio of successfully executed tool calls to total tools; DAG conventions are detailed in Appendix~\ref{appendix:dag}.
+For cost-efficiency evaluation, we utilize data agent end-to-end inference latency (Lat.), external model call (Ext.Call), token cost (Cost), monetary cost, and reasoning tokens to measure data agents' performance across dimensions.
+We give the formal definitions of our two new metrics, RS and TOS, below.